briangig/ncentral-darkreader/README.md

-Enter this into the Developer Tools in Dark Reader:
+Enter this into the Developer Tools in Dark Reader